RETURNING TO CAMPUS

 - Face coverings are required indoors at all times, except when alone in an office, a personal residence hall room, or while eating a meal while physically distanced.
 Face coverings are also required outdoors.

 - The College will offer up to two cloth masks for each employee; employees may use their own work-appropriate face covering

 - Surgical masks are available for each employee and will be distributed by Facilities Management upon request

-- Indoor and outdoor gatherings on Hamilton College property may not exceed 10 people, even if state limits are higher
+- Indoor gatherings on Hamilton College property may not exceed 10 people and outdoor gatherings are limited to 50 or fewer.

 - Employees must maintain rigorous hygiene practices, especially frequent hand washing and cough etiquette, on campus

 Caring for Yourself and Protecting Others: Guidance for Employees

 - Employees must perform daily self-checks for any symptoms of illness and must not come to work when sick.
 Hamilton launched a new program with a digital health company called emocha on Monday, Aug.
 10, for employees and on Monday, Aug.
 17, for students.
 It enables all members of the Hamilton community to conduct mandatory self-screening of symptoms each day and help Hamilton provide a safe campus environment.

 - Employees who come in contact with a person who is lab-confirmed to have COVID-19 should plan to quarantine at home for 14 days and speak with their supervisor about working from home during that period.